-What is the Situated Learning Theory?
+What is Situated Learning Theory?

 Situated learning, simply put, is learning that takes place in the same context in which it is applied.
-It was first proposed by Jean Lave and Etienne Wenger as a model of learning in among group of people who share a craft and/or a profession, i.e., a community of practice.
+It is learning by doing.
+Situated learning was first proposed by Jean Lave and Etienne Wenger as a model of learning among a group of people who share a craft and/or a profession, i.e., a community of practice.
 The basic tenet of the theory is that abstract knowledge usually given in the classroom is harder to retain.
-Real learning happens only when it is contextual – meaning, when students can directly apply it in authentic activities, contexts and cultures.
-For example, an electrical mechanic may have a far deeper understanding of electrical circuits than an engineering student who mostly has theoretical knowledge and some practical understanding of how electrical circuits work.
-This is because in the former case, the learner directly sees the benefits (when he achieves success) and outcomes (when he makes a mistake)of his learning process.
+Real learning happens only when it is contextual – meaning when students can directly apply it in authentic activities, contexts, and cultures.
+Lave and Wenger have gone on to publish an insightful book that addresses Situated Learning holistically.

 Scenario Based Learning

-Learning is not separated from the world of action but exists in robust, complex, social environments made up of actors, actions, and situations.
-Therefore facilitators must work on providing scenarios for new learners, knowing the type and intensity of guidance necessary to help learners master these situations.
+Learning is not separated from the real world but exists in robust, complex, social environments made up of actors, actions, and situations.
+Therefore facilitators must work on providing scenarios for new learners; knowing the type and intensity of guidance necessary to help learners master these situations.
 As learners acquire additional skills, less support will be needed.
-But assessment of the intellectual growth of the individual and the group of learners the individual is a part of through discussion, reflection, and evaluation is necessary.
+But the assessment of intellectual growth, through discussion, reflection, and evaluation, is critical for the individual and the group of learners the individual is a part of.